Oscars 2020: Winners of the 92nd Academy Awards include 'Parasite', Joaquin Phoenix, more - Go Tech Daily

 Where is the Academy Awards?

-The Oscars will be held at the Dolby Theater in Los Angeles for its 19th consecutive year.
+The Oscars were held at the Dolby Theater in Los Angeles for its 19th consecutive year.

 More coverage of the Oscars 2020: